bcrowell/bcrowell.github.io/faster_than_light/index.md

 Notes
 -----

+[^bilinear]: For those with more of a taste for math, we can characterize the interval using the axiom I(λu)=λ²I(u).
+For free, we then get something closely analogous to the dot product from freshman physics.
+The idea is just to "FOIL out" the inner product (u+v)·(u+v), replace v·u with u·v, and solve for u·v.

-[^1]:  It may also require an additional flip of the vector so that a future-directed arrowhead becomes one that points toward the past.
+[^benjamin_button]:  It may also require an additional flip of the vector so that a future-directed arrowhead becomes one that points toward the past.
 For now, let's not worry about that possibility, which is not something that you can do without being Benjamin Button.

+[^orthogonal]: In terms of the "dot product" defined in the earlier note, Einstein synchronization gives vectors whose dot product is zero.
+This is exactly like the fact that, in Euclidean space, vectors that are perpendicular to each other have zero dot product.

+[^extend]: Mathematically, the extension is uniquely defined by the fact that the interval can be related to our "dot product."
+This is because we can always express a spacelike vector as the sum of two timelike vectors.